cedric-cnam/WSVPA/FoSSaCS/response.md

 - w^e_r (page 12) allows dealing with unmatched return symbols, following the original definitions of visibly PDA and symbolic VPDA [8], where the input words are not assumed to be well parenthesized.
 - also, following the original definitions of symbolic automata and VPDA, the functions of the label theory are supposed to be oracles, and the PTIME complexity assumes a constant time computation for these oracles.

-Considering the above problems identified by reviewers, we prefer to withdraw our submission.
+Although the the above problems identified by reviewers are small mistakes, they are several (hence too many!) mistakes, and we prefer to withdraw our submission.
-However, we would be grateful if you could transmit this answer to the reviewers.
+Nevertheless, we would be grateful if you could transmit this answer to the reviewers.

 Thank you
 Best Regards

 The typing is as follows:
 on the one hand,